chelseal11/unigraph_composer/README.md

 - Works in all modern browsers (Chrome, Firefox, Safari, Edge)
 - Requires JavaScript to be enabled
 - No server-side components needed

-## Mathematical Background

-This tool is designed for research in graph theory, specifically:
-- **Unigraphs**: Graphs with only 1 possible isomorphism for their degree sequence.
-- **Graph Composition**: Adding edges between every vertex in Graph 1 and partition A in Graph 2.
-- **Inverse**: A version of the graph where all of the vertices in partiion B are adjacent so that B becomes the new complete graph A and all of the vertices in partition A have their edges removed so that they become stable set B.
-- **Complement**: A version of the graph where all edges are reversed so that if an edge wasn't present in the standard version, it exists in the complement, and vice versa.

 ## Use Cases